liu1084/mac-shell-profile/README.md

 1. open ~/.bash_profile
-2. add following content to it:
+2. add following content to end of it:
+3. execute in shell console: source ~/.bash_profile, enjoy it.

 ```txt
 # mac-shell-profile